GFore/ReacTacToe/README.md

 - Disable buttons in move list once game is finished
 - Implement rem units instead of using px so fonts stay proportional (and to get practice using this more modern technique)
 - Migrate FontAwesome icons from JS import and className method to React component version
+- Upgrade the app from React v16 to v18 to get practice doing that type of upgrade and dealing with any breaking changes or new and improved techniques v18 provides
+- Improve the mobile UX (e.g., tooltips for buttons only assist laptop/desktop users, so need to make buttons more self-explantory or add labels, and improve layout so it is obvious which player is X and which is O)
+- Change color of New Game button when a game ends so it's obvious to user how to start new game

 ---